Blog · Review Essay · Last reviewed June 19, 2026

 Graeber was an anthropologist, public intellectual, and activist.
 Simon & Schuster identifies him as a former professor of anthropology at the London School of Economics and as the author of Debt: The First 5,000 Years and, with David Wengrow, The Dawn of Everything.
 LSE's own memorial material describes him as a professor of anthropology whose work connected public debate, bureaucracy, capitalism, and social possibility.

 The book's argument is blunt: modern economies have created large amounts of paid work that the worker privately believes contributes little or nothing.
 Graeber's emphasis is not simply low pay, unpleasant work, or exploitation.
-His target is a stranger condition: being paid to perform, justify, administer, decorate, supervise, or repair activity that the worker believes should not need to happen.
+His target is a stranger condition: being paid to perform, justify, administer, decorate, supervise, or repair activity that the worker believes cannot be honestly defended.

 Meaningless Work